The Irish welcomed Valpo and Wisconsin to Rolfs for dual meets Nov. 15-16, 2013.

-Now in the 36th year of his career as a diving coach, Caiming Xie has helped his protégés win BIG EAST titles, All-America honors and gold medals.
-A proven winner, Caiming's experience reaches all over the world, with 2013-14 marks his 19th season as head women's and men's diving coach at Notre Dame.
+Now in his 37th year as a diving coach in 2014-15, Caiming Xie has helped his protégés win conference titles, All-America honors and gold medals.
+A proven winner, Caiming's experience reaches all over the world, with 2014-15 marking his 20th season as head women's and men's diving coach at Notre Dame.

-During his tenure, he has molded four of the top divers ever to compete for the Irish - Jenny Chiang, Heather Mattingly, Meghan Perry-Eaton and Natalie Stitt - who combined for 12 BIG EAST titles, 10 appearances in the NCAA Championships, 10 All-America or honorable mention All-America citations and five BIG EAST Most Outstanding Diver awards.
-One of the foursome holds all of the Notre Dame and Rolfs Aquatics Center diving records and both of the BIG EAST diving marks.
+During his tenure with the women's program, he has molded four of the top divers ever to compete for the Irish - Jenny Chiang, Heather Mattingly, Meghan Perry-Eaton and Natalie Stitt - who combined for 12 BIG EAST titles, 10 appearances in the NCAA Championships, 10 All-America or honorable mention All-America citations and five BIG EAST Most Outstanding Diver awards.
+One of the foursome holds all of the Notre Dame and Rolfs Aquatics Center diving records minus the school's platform score (Lindsey Streepey) and held both of the BIG EAST diving marks before the Irish moved to the Atlantic Coast Conference in 2013-14.

 Before Chiang, Natalie Stitt won the 2009 BIG EAST Championships Most Outstanding Diver honor as Stitt swept the 1- and 3-meter events at the league meet.
 She went on to compete at the NCAA Championships in both events.